 A large or irritating keloid may be removed with surgery, lasers, or injections.

-To prevent the regrowth of keloid after surgery, the doctor may recommend one or more of the following: Corticosteroid injections—Often given with surgery and repeated every 3-4 weeks for 6 months.
+To prevent the regrowth of keloid after surgery, the doctor may advise 1 or more of the following: Corticosteroid injections—Often given with surgery and repeated every 3-4 weeks for 6 months.
 Steroids can relieve itching and pain, slow scar formation, and cause some shrinking of the keloid in some people.Medication may be injected into the area or applied as a cream after the surgery.Silicone gel sheets—A special material creates a watertight seal over the scar for an extended period of time.
 The silicone creates a moist, ideal environment for the skin to heal while keeping out bacteria and dirt that may worsen scarring.Skin hydration (including topical moisturizer) and sunscreenRadiation therapy may be delivered after surgery.
 This therapy is limited as an option because it is toxic to healthy tissue.

 To help reduce your chances of forming a keloid: Avoid trauma to the skin.Care for cuts or scrapes right away.Avoid unnecessary cosmetic surgery.Do not tattoo or pierce your ears or other areas of the body.